Florida Paralegal Career and Salary Guide

 3. Seek certification, if desired.

-Although the state of Florida does not require licensure or certification for paralegals, earning a voluntary certification credential can help your application stand out when you apply for paralegal jobs.
+While Florida does not require paralegal licensure or certification, earning a voluntary certificate or credential can help your application stand out when you apply for paralegal jobs and show potential employers that you have an in-depth understanding of the field.

 Paralegal Certification in Florida